Patricia Velásquez

-Patricia Carola Velásquez Semprún (born 31 January 1971) is a Venezuelan actress and model.
-As an actress, she is known for her portrayal of Anck-su-namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.
+Patricia Carola Velásquez Semprún (born 31 January 1971) is a Venezuelan actress, model, and philanthropist.
+As an actress, she is best known for her portrayal of Anck-su-namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.

+In 2002, Velásquez started the Wayùu Taya Foundation, a foundation committed to improving the living conditions of the indigenous Wayuu people in Venezuela.

 Early life

-Velásquez was born in Maracaibo, Venezuela, the fifth of six children.
-Her father is mestizo and her mother a member of the indigenous Wayuu people.
-Her parents were both teachers; her father also worked for UNESCO and was assigned to other countries.
-Velásquez grew up with her family in France and Mexico.
-She attended San Vicente de Paul High School, graduating in 1987.
+Patricia Velásquez was born in Maracaibo, Venezuela, the fifth of six children of a mestizo father and a mother of the indigenous Wayuu people.

-In 1989, she participated in the Miss Venezuela 1989 contest.
-She represented Peninsula de la Guajira, a center of the Wayuu people, and placed as 2nd runner-up.
-After three years of engineering studies at college, Velásquez left for Milan, Italy, in pursuit of a modeling career.
 She is fluent in English, Spanish, French, and Italian.

 Career

 From 1995 to 2000, Velásquez studied acting in Los Angeles and New York.
-She paced down runways in ready-to-wear fashion shows for designers such as Chanel, Chloe, John Galliano, Antonio Berardi, Bella Freud, Corinne Cobson, Claude Montana, Dolce & Gabbana and many others.
-Velásquez appeared in print ads for Chanel's Allure, Cover Girl, Monsoon, Roberto Verino's Verino fragrance, as well as Victoria's Secret.
+She walked runways in ready-to-wear fashion shows for designers such as Chanel, Chloé, John Galliano, Claude Montana, Dolce & Gabbana and many others.
+Velásquez appeared in print ads for Chanel's Allure, Monsoon, Roberto Verino's Verino fragrance, among others.

-During her modeling career, she appeared on the covers of Vogue, Bazaar, and Marie Claire among others and several issues of the annual Sports Illustrated Swimsuit Issue.
-This led to a large number of further modeling engagements.
-She was ranked as No. 45 on the Maxim Hot 100 Women of 2001 and No. 16 in Stuff magazine's "102 Sexiest Women in the World" poll in 2002.
+During her modeling career, she appeared on multiple covers like Vogue, Bazaar,and Marie Claire.Velásquez served as the face of Cover Girl for eight years, marking her as their first Latin supermodel to transition into mainstream media.

 Velásquez played Meela Nais / Anck-Su-Namun in the 1999 film The Mummy and its 2001 sequel The Mummy Returns.

 She had a special appearance on "Breaking the Girl" video of the alternative rock band Red Hot Chili Peppers.
 She also appeared on the Rod Stewart video "Leave Virginia Alone" and others, such as Ricardo Montaner "Para Llorar" and George Michael "Spinning the Wheel."